Serchinastico/Lin/README.md

 Lin is an Android Lint tool made simpler.
 It has two different goals:

-1. To create a set of highly opinionated rules to apply to your Android projects.
+1. To create a set of highly opinionated detectors to apply to your Android projects.
-2. To offer a Kotlin DSL to write your own rules in a much easier way.
+2. To offer a Kotlin DSL to write your own detectors in a much easier way.

 ## How to use